Angelique Boyer: 2004-2009

-She first appeared on television in the soap opera produced by Nicandro Díaz and Roberto Hernández Vázquez, Corazones al limite, where she debuted playing the character "Anette", the best friend of the protagonist played by Sara Maldonado, before she moved to another city.
+She first appeared on television in the soap opera Corazones al límite, produced by Nicandro Díaz and Roberto Hernández Vázquez, playing the character "Anette", the best friend of the protagonist played by Sara Maldonado, before she moved to another city.

 That same year, she participated in the soap opera Rebelde, a version of the Argentine soap opera Rebelde Way, and was produced by Pedro Damián.
 She was "Vico", a very liberal girl who had some boyfriends during the plot.

 In 2007, she returned to television with the novel by Emilio Larrosa, Muchachitas como tú, based on Muchachitas, where she shared credits with Ariadne Díaz.
 In the plot she was "Margarita", engaged to the villain who also had the role of antagonist, until he was redeemed.

 In 2008, she joined the soap opera Alma de Hierro, playing Sandra "Sandy" Hierro Jiménez, a girl who hid from her parents that she had the dream of being dancer, while they wanted the girl to study medicine.

 In 2009, she participated in the second season of the television series Mujeres Asesinas, in the episode "Soledad Cautiva", playing Soledad Oropeza "Cindy" a girl who ends up getting involved with a man she met on the road, but what she didn't expect is that he would take her into the life of prostitution.

 Later, in the same year, she participated in the novel produced by Salvador Mejía and created by Caridad Bravo Adams, Corazón salvaje.
 She was "Jimena", a gypsy who hid her condition from the noble "Gabriel", character of Sebastián Zurita.

 2010-2016

 In 2010, Boyer got her first starring role in the telenovela Teresa produced by José Alberto Castro.
 Boyer played protagonist Teresa Chávez Aguirre, alongside Aarón Díaz and Sebastián Rulli.

 In 2012, she starred in the telenovela Abismo de Pasión, adapted from the 1996 soap opera Cañaveral de pasiones, and shared credits with David Zepeda.

 In 2013, she was chosen by Angelli Nesma Medina to star in the telenovela Lo que la vida me robó, an adaptation of the novels Amor Real and Bodas de odio, starring alongside Sebastián Rulli and Luis Roberto Guzmán.
 She portrayed Montserrat, a socialite who was dominated by her mother Graziela.

-In 2016, Boyer was selected by producer Angelli Nesma Medina to star in Tres veces Ana, an adaptation of Lazos de amor, in which she tarred alongside Sebastián Rulli, David Zepeda and Pedro Moreno.
+In 2016, Boyer was selected by producer Angelli Nesma Medina to star in Tres veces Ana, an adaptation of Lazos de Amor, in which she starred alongside Sebastián Rulli, David Zepeda, and Pedro Moreno.
 She played three roles as the triplets Ana Lucía, Ana Laura, and Ana Letícia.